-Backed by Western Australian Government funding, the State is positioned to play a significant role in the growth of global space economy.
+Government investment means Western Australia is positioned to play a significant role in the growth of the global space economy.

-Western Australia has significant geographical, technical, research and infrastructure advantages and capabilities.
+The State has valuable geographical, technical, research and infrastructure advantages and capabilities.
 These are supported by a vibrant research and technology sector with significant space technology and data customers across mining, oil and gas, agriculture, defence, energy and maritime sectors.

 Western Australia is in a strong position to develop the space industry further